 TIP: Instead of buying the pricey precut squash, learn how to cut butternut squash easily in a matter of minutes.
 It’s super simple and way less expensive!

-- Feel free to swap the pecans for almonds, walnuts, roasted pumpkin seeds, pine nuts or these sweet candied pecans.
+- Feel free to swap the pecans for almonds, walnuts, roasted pumpkin seeds, pine nuts or these sweet candied pecans or mixed candied nuts.

 - You can substitute the apple for sliced pears or use dried cranberries instead of pomegranates.